OmerBotbol/bedder/README.md

 # Bedder
+> By: Noa Shalom, Omer Botbol and Shira Meirovitz

 ## What is Bedder?
 A platform that create and expand the circles of volunteering and giving in Israeli society,